MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 This article assumes that you already have the QDK installed.
 If you are installing for the first time, then please refer to the [installation guide](xref:microsoft.quantum.install).

-The update steps depend on your development environment.
-Choose your environment from the following sections.

 ## Updating Q# Projects